modesttree/Projeny/README.md

 ### <a id="introduction"></a>Introduction ###

 The purpose of Projeny is to allow your Unity3D project to easily scale in size without heavily impacting development time.
-It offers the following features:

-* Allows you to split up your project into discrete packages
+Projeny allows you to:

+* Share any unity assets (code, scenes, prefabs, etc.) across multiple different unity projects without copy and pasting
+* Instantly switch between platforms
 * Easily upgrade or downgrade installed asset store packages
-* Adds ability to share any unity assets (code, scenes, prefabs, etc.) across multiple different unity projects
-* Adds ability to optimize compile time of your project by using Unity's Plugins folder
+* Optimize compile time of your project by getting Unity to only recompile the code that changes most often
-* Near instant switching between platforms
+* Split up your project into discrete packages, so that you can manage the dependencies between each, instead of having one giant unity project of inter-related files
-* Declare dependencies between packages and always get the packages you need
+* Declare dependencies between packages, so that you always get the packages that you need without needing to hunt down missing libraries or broken links
-* Battle tested for stability through several internal projects at ModestTree.
+* Generate a more intelligent Visual Studio solution than the Unity default, using package dependencies to create csproj dependencies

+See below for details on how Projeny achieves all these features.

 This project is open source.
 If you're interested in helping, great!
-There's still a number of features we'd like to eventually implement (in particular we need help with supporting OSX).
+There's still a number of features we'd like to support eventually (in particular we need help with supporting OSX!).
 See <a href="#feature-ideas">this section</a> for the full list.

 NOTE: Projeny requires Unity3D 5.3.1 or higher, since it makes use of the `-buildTarget` command line switch is only fixed in 5.3.1

 ## Table Of Contents

+* <a href="#installation">Installation</a>
 * <a href="#introduction">Introduction</a>
 * Theory
     * <a href="#overview">Overview</a>